 How long does a suspended license stay on your record?

 For example, in New York, a suspension remains on a driver’s record for four years from the date the suspension was ended.
 The DMV uses the year when the suspension ended, not the year in which it began.

 What happens if you already have insurance when your license is suspended?

 If you are in the middle of your policy term, and your policy does not contain an exclusionary clause for driver suspensions, you likely will remain covered until the end of your term.

 Insurance companies usually don’t review your driving record in the middle of your policy term.
 And there are only a few states that allow midterm cancellations due to a suspended license.

-However, you should still contact your insurer and read your policy’s fine-print.
+However, you should still contact your insurer and read the fine print of your auto insurance policy.
 Increasingly, insurers are adding conditions to policies to address the problem of suspended drivers getting behind the wheel.

 Typically, it will say that if you don’t report within 60 days that a driver in your household has had his or her license suspended, then that person is not covered by your policy.

 You should be notified if that’s the case.
 Insurance companies are required to send you a notice informing you that your coverage is to be suspended at some future date, typically at least 30 days out.

 SR-22s and suspended licenses

 When you do get your license reinstated, you may have to file an SR-22, which is a form that serves as an insurance company’s guarantee to your state that you have the required insurance coverage in place.
 You will pay much higher car insurance rates because of the offense that triggered the suspension and the SR-22 filing.

 What happens to my car while my license is suspended?

 If your license will be reinstated before your next policy renewal, you may be able to just keep your car parked until you get your license reinstated.